 Here’s a quick description of those distinctive buildings: The crow-stepped gables of the Römer line the space on the west side, while half-timber houses face them on the opposite side.
 The Römer has served as the city hall for six centuries; it also houses the tourist office.
 The Alte Nikolaikirche (Old St Nicholas’ Church) on the south side of the square was one of the few buildings that survived the war relatively unscathed.

 Speaking of Römer, see some real Roman ruins in Trier

 Head east, down the lane to the left of the half-timber houses, to reach the Roman Catholic Cathedral of St Bartholomew, also known as the Frankfurter Dom.
 At the time of my visit, there were plenty of construction sites in this area to negotiate, so it’s worth factoring a little more time for any detours.
 These were part of a project to reconstruct mediaeval buildings that once stood there.
 If you Google for images of the Technical City Hall that made way for the project, you’ll agree that anything else is an improvement.

-It costs nothing to go inside the Dom and have a look around the space.
-You’d be standing in the same spaces where Holy Roman Emperors stood for their coronations.
+It costs nothing to go inside the Dom and have a look around the interior.
+You’d be standing in the same spot where Holy Roman Emperors stood for their coronations.
 See if you can spot the fragments of the old building that have been incorporated into the rebuilt structure.

 It would be a shame to miss my favourite Sachsenhausen attraction on a Frankfurt layover: the cider houses.
-Most of these are located along Textorstraße and Schweizer Straße.
-It’s also nice knowing that many of them weren’t flattened during the war.
+Most of these are along Textorstraße and Schweizer Straße.
+It’s also nice knowing that many of them survive the war unscathed.

 After a stroll around, I picked the one called Zur Germania.
 The beer gardens of these places make nice hangouts in good weather, but that wasn’t the case for me.